 Only registered training providers can deliver nationally recognised qualifications and competencies from training packages.

-For a full list of registered training providers go to www.training.gov.au.
+For a full list of registered training providers go to www.training.gov.au or contact the Commission.

 The training provider performs the following functions:

-- Selecting appropriate qualification level and units of competency to meet needs
+- Determines and selects appropriate qualification level and units of competency

 - Delivery of training